Ali-Dabiri/Portfolio_Python-Django/News_Pipeline/Reuters_Scraper/Reuters_Gold_News_Search/README.md

 # Reuters Gold News Search

-A Python-based web scraping project using Selenium to search for and extract news articles related to commodities, specifically gold, from the Reuters website.
-The script automates the process of navigating through pages, handling pop-ups, and saving extracted news data into a CSV file.
+This project is an enhanced Python-based web scraping tool using Selenium to extract news articles related to commodities, specifically gold, from the Reuters website.
+The script automates page navigation, scrolling, and extraction of news data from multiple pages, saving the results in a structured CSV file.

 ## Table of Contents
 - [Installation](#installation)